swift-server/swift-aws-lambda-runtime/readme.md

 > [!IMPORTANT]
 > The documentation included here refers to the Swift AWS Lambda Runtime v2 (code from the main branch).
 If you're developing for the runtime v1.x, check this [readme](https://github.com/swift-server/swift-aws-lambda-runtime/blob/v1/readme.md) instead.

-> [!WARNING]
-> The Swift AWS Runtime v2 is work in progress.
-We will add more documentation and code examples over time.

 This guide contains the follwoing sections:

 - [The Swift AWS Lambda Runtime](#the-swift-aws-lambda-runtime)